brentgroves/linux/k_p/neovim/install-neovim.md

 nvim
 :checkhealth
 :PlugInstall
+# getting this error now when running pluginstall
+x Post-update hook for vim-prettier ...
+Exit status: 1
 # install could take a while but be patient it is hard to tell that it is actually installing stuff.
 nvim
 :checkhealth